Jumio/mobile-sdk-android/docs/integration_faq.md

 In these cases the SDK will return a specific error code: __A10900__ If this error is received, we suggest to add a screen where the user is advised to switch network and/or turn off possible ad blockers.

 ## Reducing the Size of Your App
-The Netverify SDK contains a wide range of different scanning methods.
+The Jumio SDK contains a wide range of different scanning methods.
 The SDK is able to capture identity documents and extract information on the device using enhanced machine learning and computer vision technologies.
-The current download size of the [sample application](../sample/JumioMobileSample/) containing all products is around **12.5 MB** as mentioned in the [ID Verification guide](integration_guide.md).
+The current download size of the [sample application](../sample/JumioMobileSample/) containing all products is around **12.98 MB** as mentioned in the [ID Verification guide](integration_guide.md).
 If you want to reduce the size of the SDK within your application, there are several ways to achieve this:

 ### Strip Unused Modules